The Garmin Forerunner 235 is designed with a purpose, to bring out the best runner in you.

 Heart Rate Training

-Before we explore any of the other functions, let us first give the watch a chance to show what it claims it’s best at, being your training partner.
-Starting a training session is easy, you simply select the run button, and can then opt for run, run indoors, bike or other.
-The watch finds your heart rate almost immediately, which I was very pleasantly surprised by.
+Starting a training session is easy: you simply select the start button and can then opt for which type of training you will be doing, from running outdoors or running indoors to cycling.
+The watch finds your heart rate almost immediately without the need to set up so this is a great feature.
 It was the same with the GPS, in fact, I found that 9/10 times my watch had already vibrated an alert to tell me GPS was ready before I headed outside.
 Once in training, there were 5 data fields to scroll through, the main being your heart rate screen, which colour codes your reading to your level of intensity.
 Your heart rate is presented clearly throughout your workout and I found it to be (for the most part) very effective when worn above the wrist bone.
 Scroll through for distance, time, pace, heart rate zone and lap readings.
 These are the automatic fields which the watch sets users up with, however as with almost every feature of this watch, these are customisable so the user can view other data such as cadence or temperature.
 It’s worth experimenting with the features until you find the ones best suited to your training style, with so many there’s bound to be some you find useful.
-For further testing of the heart rates accuracy against strap-based readings read our other review.

 Once your workout's complete the watch works it’s magic to estimate the amount of recovery time needed for your body to recuperate from the activity.
 This is a really useful tool for anyone developing their training routine or even to test the effectiveness of their current habits.
 By knowing what recovery is required the user can manage their workload accordingly and plan the intensity of their next session to achieve the most benefits from their performance.

-From the watch itself, users can opt for training intervals or finish time.
+When running, users can opt for training intervals or finish time.
 Training interval workouts are based on distance or time.
-Wearer’s can then set their work to rest intervals and for how many repetitions or with an open-ending.
-This feature is great as it eliminates the need for using a separate app to count your intervals as well as preventing any human error or even dare I say it, cheating.
+Wearers can then set their work to rest intervals and for how many repetitions or with an open-ending.
+This feature is great as it eliminates the need for using a separate app to count your intervals.

 By connecting with Garmin Connect, advanced users can enter a training programme into their workout calendar or even download and follow workouts from the Garmin Connect IQ (which has plenty of choices) via the ‘my workouts’ key on the watch itself.